10 most common birth control pill side effects

 If a period is missed or is very light while using the pill, a pregnancy test is recommended before starting the next pack.
 It is not unusual for a flow to be very light or missed altogether on occasion.
 If concerned, seek medical advice.

 8. Decreased libido

-The hormone(s) in the contraceptive pill can affect sex drive (libido) in some people.
-However, many other factors can contribute to a decrease in libido.
+The hormone or hormones in the contraceptive pill can affect sex drive or libido in some people.
 If decreased libido persists and is bothersome, this should be discussed with a medical provider.

 9. Vaginal discharge